SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 7. The Public Izakaya

-Friendly and welcoming with a relaxed atmosphere, if Asian cuisine is your thing, then this is a place you must try.
+Friendly and welcoming with a relaxed atmosphere.
+If Asian cuisine is your thing, then this is a place you must try.

 8. Chome

-Booking in advance is recommended, but they serve walk-ins if tables remain.
-They also serve a great range of beers and other beverages and are open until 10:30 pm throughout the week (except Sunday when they close at 10 pm).
+They also serve a great range of beers and other beverages and are open until 10 pm throughout the week.

-Occupying a spot at 3601 26th Street in the popular and lively Mission District.
+You'll find them at 3601 26th Street in the popular and lively Mission District.

-9. Uncle Boys
+9. Uncle Boy's

-If you're looking for a classic burger joint for your witching hour snacking, Uncle Boys is the one!
+If you're looking for a classic burger joint for your witching-hour snacking, Uncle Boy's is the one!
 This long-established eatery has a cult following, not least because of its superb choice of burgers.

-10. The Crew SF
+10. The Crew

 11. El Farolito